neopragma/cobol-unit-test/README.md

 Please see [the wiki](https://github.com/neopragma/cobol-unit-test/wiki/) for more information.

+## Update December 2020

+Having ignored this project for some time, I recently learned there were several pull requests that had been languishing for months.
+Sorry about that!

+When I merged the changes, I discovered they broke the tool on Linux with Gnu COBOL.
+There is a set of sample test cases that should be executed to ensure functionality that worked before still works after applying changes to the code.

+The modified version with changes by Rune Christensen and his team is available here: https://github.com/Rune-Christensen/cobol-unit-test.
+I think that version works on zOS.
+The present version here does not.

+Beyond that, however, I think that it would be useful to rewrite this tool using a language better suited to text processing.
+This is a proof-of-concept project, and was never polished.
+It is somewhat useful, but there are many holes in it.

+My original idea to write the tool in Cobol was to try and achieve cross-platform support.
+That didn't work out.
+I would like the tool to work on Linux, Unix, Windows, and zOS, and possibly OS X if there's a way to set it up so that it's hassle-free for developers.
+Gnu Cobol on OS X isn't hassle-free IMO.
+To that end, I'm thinking of Java for the rewrite, even though I can think of half a dozen other languages better suited to text processing.
+Java is a first-class citizens on all the platforms of interest.

+Let me know if you're interested in contributing to such a rewrite.

 ## Description

 The unit test precompiler copies the program under test and inserts test code into the WORKING-STORAGE SECTION and PROCEDURE DIVISION.
 You can then run the copy of the program, which executes the isolated unit test cases without running the program from start to finish.